Cricket in the United States: Early history

-Cricket was being played by British colonists in North America by the start of the 18th century.
-Archived references to cricket played in America date from 1709.
-A New York newspaper from 1739 contains an advertisement for cricket players, and the first documented competition was in 1751 in Manhattan.
-According to William Byrd II's diary, cricket was played on the slave plantations of Virginia, including on his Westover estate among neighbors and slaves.
-By 1793, Dartmouth College students were playing cricket on the Green.
+Cricket was being played by British colonists such as William Byrd II in the early 18th century.
+According to Byrd's diary, cricket was played on the slave plantations of Virginia, including on his Westover estate among neighbors and slaves.
+A New York newspaper from 1739 contains an advertisement for cricket players.
+The first match to be documented in the U.S. was recorded in 1751 in Manhattan.

 Philadelphia is typically considered to be the center of North American cricket, with a long history of teams and matches.
-Haverford College formed a cricket team in 1833, generally accepted as the first cricket club exclusively for Americans.
+Cricket was played at Haverford College briefly in the late 1830s, and was revived there in 1856.
 Haverford and the University of Pennsylvania formed a strong rivalry, with the first match played on May 7, 1864, believed to be start of the third-oldest intercollegiate sporting contest in America, after the 1852 Harvard-Yale crew and 1859 Amherst-Williams baseball matches.
 In 1881, Penn, Harvard College, Haverford College, Princeton College (then known as College of New Jersey), and Columbia College formed The Intercollegiate Cricket Association, which Cornell University later joined.

-The eleven-person team cricket familiar to Americans today took root most effectively at the St. George's Cricket Club, founded in 1838.
+Eleven-person team cricket took root most effectively at the St. George's Cricket Club, founded in 1838.
 Clubs from the United States (St. George's CC) and Canada participated in one of the first international cricket matches on record in 1844 in Bloomingdale Park in Manhattan.
 Cricket received a significant amount of media coverage at the time.
 It is probable that in 1860 there were 10,000 boys and men in America who had actively played the sport for at least a season.